rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

       []
     ),
     await gem.addAssetEntry(
-      // Full version for second type of gem, no need of refId or base 0,
+      // Full version for second type of gem, no need of refId or catalog 0,
       ethers.constants.AddressZero,
       `ipfs://gems/typeB/full.svg`,